 Onions are an indispensable garden crop for our kitchen.
 Curing and storing onions correctly will assure you have this garden goody available all year long!
 Yep, that’s right!
-If you grow the right onion and then cure and store it correctly you can get your onions to last up to 12 months.
+If you grow the right onion and then cure and store it correctly you can get your onions to last up to 10 months.

-This picture was taken August 15th, the same day we harvested our first onions for the year!
-But even on years where they don’t last till the next harvest, they can still last well into the summer when you will have green onions to harvest.
-Because of this it has been years since we’ve bought an onion!!
+This picture was taken on August 15th, the same day we harvested our first onions for the year!
+But even in years where they don’t last till the next harvest, they can still last well into the summer when you will have green onions to harvest.
+Because of this, it has been years since we’ve bought an onion!!

-1. Choosing the right onion.
+1. Choosing the right onion

 There are two types of onions, mild and pungent.